 What is glycerine?

 Chemically, glycerine is a trihydroxy alcohol, meaning it has three hydroxyl (-OH) groups in its structure.
 This makes it soluble in both water and alcohol.
-It can be used in water-based formulations, and works particularly well in emulsion formulations that require both water and oil phases (note that it can’t be used in oil-based formulations which do not contain water or an emulsifier).
-You will be familiar too with glycerine in food products as a sweetener, preservative, and thickening agent.
+It can be used in water-based formulations and works particularly well in emulsion formulations that require both water and oil phases (note that it can’t be used in oil-based formulations that do not contain water or an emulsifier).
+You will also be familiar with glycerine in food products as a sweetener, preservative, and thickening agent.

 Is glycerine good for your skin?

 Glycerine is a multifunctional ingredient that provides numerous benefits for the skin.
-Its ability to act as a humectant, solvent and dispersent, along with its emollient-type properties make it a valuable ingredient in many cosmetic formulations.
-Its compatibility with other ingredients make it an excellent ingredient for skincare products.
+Its ability to act as a humectant, solvent and dispersant, along with its emollient-type properties, make it a valuable ingredient in many cosmetic formulations.
+Its compatibility with other ingredients makes it an excellent ingredient for skincare products.
 Let’s take a look at these roles in detail.